Mickey Mantle: How To Increase Batted Ball Distance When You’re Not Throwing A Javelin?

-The basic premise of the video was to compare Mickey Mantle’s right handed swing mechanics to Czech javelin thrower, Jan Železný’s throwing technique.
+The basic premise of the above video is to compare Mickey Mantle’s right handed swing mechanics to Czech javelin thrower, Jan Železný’s throwing technique.
 Jan is a world and Olympic champion and world record holder.
 He also holds the top five javelin performances of all time…according to Wikipedia.

 In the video, I brought up my favorite Ralph Waldo Emerson quote many of you have seen me post before: